Murder of Antonio Santiago: Trial

 Both De'Marquise and Karimah Elkins were tried together in August 2013.

 Due to the extensive publicity the crime received locally, the trial was held in Marietta, Georgia, 300 miles away from Brunswick.

-Prosecutors told jurors that Elkins pointed a gun at West and demanded money, and then shot Santiago when she did not comply.
-Defense counsel suggested that Santiago's parents were involved in his death and that they did not want their baby.
+Prosecutors told jurors that Elkins pointed a gun at West and demanded money, and then shot Antonio when she did not comply.
+Defense counsel suggested that Antonio's parents were involved in his death and that they did not want their baby.
 The defense also told jurors that West tried to take out a life insurance policy shortly after the murder and that she may have been mentally incapable of identifying the shooter.
-Additionally, they pointed to gunshot residue on Santiago's parents' hands, although a Georgia Bureau of Investigation report explained that gunshot residue can end up on shooting victims.
+Additionally, they pointed to gunshot residue on Antonio's parents' hands, although a Georgia Bureau of Investigation report explained that gunshot residue can end up on shooting victims.
 The victim's father, Louis Santiago, said that he had touched the wound on West's leg before having his hands swabbed.
 The defense also accused police of focusing their investigation too quickly on the wrong suspects and rushing to get the matter resolved.

 Lang testified against Elkins after being questioned in front of the judge without the jury present.
 The defense filed a motion to suppress his testimony, claiming that he was not credible.
 Judge Stephen Kelly denied the motion, and allowed Lang to testify before the jury.
-Lang testified that Elkins hit West with the gun and counted down from five before shooting Santiago.
+Lang testified that Elkins hit West with the gun and counted down from five before shooting Antonio.

-West also testified, explaining that the robbers demanded money, and that Elkins threatened to shoot Santiago when she didn't comply.
-According to West's testimony, Elkins then shot her before turning towards Santiago and shooting him.
-She told jurors that she "tried to stop him", and that she "put my arms over my baby, but he still shot him".
+West also testified, explaining that the robbers demanded money, and that Elkins threatened to shoot Antonio when she didn't comply.
+According to West's testimony, Elkins then shot her before turning towards Antonio and shooting him.
+She told jurors that she "tried to stop him", and that she "put [her] arms over [her] baby, but [Elkins] still shot him".
 In addition to giving testimony, West identified Elkins as the murderer.
 The defense counsel asked her about the medication she took for mental health disorders, and asked if she could have had a psychotic episode when police questioned her.
 They also questioned why she would walk her son through a neighborhood that she knew was dangerous.

 Closing arguments were held on August 30.
 The jury began deliberations later that day.
 After two hours, they found Elkins guilty of 11 counts, including two counts of felony murder, one count of malice murder, cruelty to children, and possession of a handgun during a crime.
 The jury also found Elkins guilty of the attempted robbery and aggravated assault of Reverend Calix-Flores.
 Karimah Elkins was found guilty of tampering with evidence, but was acquitted of lying to police.